 Candidates applying to Archaeology and Anthropology, Biology, Computer Science, Computer Science and Philosophy, Earth Sciences (Geology), Engineering Science, Experimental Psychology, Fine Art, Law, Medicine, Modern Languages, Oriental Studies, Physics, Physics and Philosophy and Psychology, Philosophy and Linguistics are interviewed in December.

-Candidates (with the exception of those in the subjects listed above) will have at least two academic interviews on September 21-23.
+Candidates (with the exception of those in the subjects listed above) will have at least two online academic interviews on September 21-23.
 These will ordinarily be with representatives of the first-choice college and the subject faculty or department.

 What does the audition involve?